-As it was hard for me to find information about its exact location and opening hours, I’ll share with you here what I’ve found finally.
+The Blue Church is a bit outside of the Old Town, so lesser people know about it.
+As it was hard for us to find information about its exact location and opening hours, I’m sharing that with you here:

 |Little Blue Church info|